docksal/docksal/tests/README.md

 In most cases test name is same as commands name:
 ```
-init.bats => dsh init
+init.bats => fin init
-start.bats => dsh start
+start.bats => fin start
 ...
 ```

-There are also files with tests for dsh functions:
+There are also files with tests for fin functions:
 ```
 helper_functions.bats - Helper functions
 basics_check_functions.bats - Basics check functions